MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-strategy.md

       - Prior to the advent of human-operated ransomware (HumOR), these attacks were prevalent but often unseen or misunderstood because of:
          - **Attacker monetization limits** - Only groups and individuals who knew how to monetize sensitive intellectual property from target organizations could profit from these attacks.
          - **Silent impact** - Organizations often missed these attacks because they didn't have detection tools, and also had a hard time seeing and estimating the resulting business impact (for example, how  their competitors were using their stolen intellectual property and how that affected prices and markets, sometimes years later).
 Additionally, organizations who saw the attacks often stayed silent about them to protect their reputations.
-      - Both the silent impact and attacker monetization limitations on these attacks are disintegrating with the advent of human operated ransomware, which is growing in volume, impact, and awareness because it is both:
+      - Both the silent impact and attacker monetization limitations on these attacks are disintegrating with the advent of human operated ransomware, which is growing in volume, impact, and awareness because it's both:
          - **Loud and disruptive** - to business processes to payment of extortion demands.
          - **Universally applicable** - Every organization in every industry is financially motivated to continue operations uninterrupted.